Doctoral Degree Regulations

 Time Limits

-Credit is not allowed for graduate courses (including transfers) or foreign language examinations that are more than six years old at the date of the preliminary examination.
+Credit is not allowed for graduate courses (including transfers) or foreign language examinations that are more than six years old.
 In cases of exceptional merit, however, the academic dean may extend a specific time limit.
 Should this limit be exceeded, the student’s department must submit to the academic dean specific requirements for revalidating credits or examinations.

-The dissertation is expected to have been submitted, examined and accepted within four calendar years after the preliminary examination, or seven years after entry to the PhD program.
+The dissertation is expected to have been submitted, examined, and accepted within four calendar years after the preliminary examination, or seven years after entry to the PhD program.
 In the event that this timeline is not met, the candidate may, with the approval of the advisory committee and the DGS, petition the academic dean for an extension of up to one year.
 If this extension is granted and the dissertation is not submitted and successfully examined by the new deadline, the student will be withdrawn from candidacy.
 Credit will not be allowed for a preliminary examination that is more than five years old at the date of the final examination.
 Only in extraordinary cases, such as severe and prolonged illness or military deployment, will the academic dean consider any extension to this maximum timetable of eight years.

 Preliminary Examination